eugene-static/HEICtoJPG/README.md

 ![Screenshot](assets/SH.png)
 ___
-To build your own version use the following command:
+To build your own version use the following:
 ```
 go build -o HEICtoJPG.exe -ldflags "-H=windowsgui -w -s -extldflags '-static'" main.go
 ```
+or ``fyne-cross`` command.
-make sure that you have enabled C compiler.
+Make sure that you have enabled C compiler.
 Read [this](https://docs.fyne.io/started/cross-compiling) for details